-Less Risk Small revenue, potential losses, liabilities or payout More Risk
+Less Risk More Risk

-Large revenue,
+Small revenue, Large revenue,

-potential losses,
+potential losses, potential losses,

-liabilities or payout
+liabilities or payout liabilities or payout

 After management has identified any programs that could incentivize employees to assume excessive risks, management should consider risk mitigation techniques to calibrate those programs to the risk profile of the organization.
 Management should periodically update the compensation committee on its efforts in this regard.
-Below is a non-exhaustive list of potential mitigation tactics.
+Below is a non-exhaustive list of potential mitigation tactics: